Jeeses313/MusicPlayer/documentation/faq.md

 I wanted to test my skills at java and javafx and make easy to use music player.

+#### Why it doesn't work?

+Do other .jars work?
+If not, get Java on your computer.
+If yes, I don't know.

 #### Why are there no tests?

 Check first question.